Stable nearly self-similar blowup of the 2D Boussinesq and 3D Euler equations with smooth data II: Rigorous Numerics: Review of the analytic framework from Part I

 Note that all the nonlocal terms in the linearized equations are not small.
 Without the sharp $C^{1/2}$ estimate, with the choice of energy $E_4$, the stability conditions in \eqref{eq:PDE_nondiag} and Lemma \ref{lem:main_stab} fail in the weighted H\"older estimate.
 Without the finite rank approximations for the nonlocal terms in Lemma \ref{lem:main_vel}, \ref{lem:main_EE}, the stability conditions for weighted $L^{\inf}$ estimate also fail.

+\vs{0.1in} \paragraph{\bf{Rigorous numerics}} We need to track two types of errors for rigorous numerics.
+The first type is the discretization error, e.g. the error terms in the Trapezoidal rule and in the interpolating polynomials.
+The second type is the round-off error in the computation.
+We use numerical analysis to estimate {\it all} the discretization errors, and use {\it only} the basic interval arithmetic \cite{moore2009introduction,rump2010verification}, see e.g. \eqref{eq:func_intval}, \eqref{eq:func_intval2}, in the INTLAB package \cite{Ru99a} from MatLab to track the round-off error.

+In our nonlinear estimates, we use a singular weight $\vp$ like $|x|^{-3}$ near $x=0$ to measure the residual error $\bar \cF_i$.
+To obtain a small weighted residual error $|\vp \bar \cF_i|$ near $x=0$, we choose the mesh $y_i$ \eqref{eq:ASS_mesh} representing the approximate profile to be exact floating point numbers to reduce the round-off error near $x =0$.

-\vs{0.1in} \paragraph{\bf{Rigorous numerics}} The codes for the computations can be found in \cite{ChenHou2023code}.
-The codes are implemented in MatLab with package INTLAB \cite{Ru99a} for interval arithmetic.
+The codes for the computations are implemented in MatLab and can be found in \cite{ChenHou2023code}.
 The estimates of the constants in Lemma \ref{lem:main_vel}, integrals in Section \ref{sec:vel_comp}, and the constructions and estimates of the approximate space-time solutions in Lemma \ref{lem:main_EE} and in Section \ref{sec:lin_evo} are performed in parallel using the Caltech High Performance Computing\footnote{See more details for Caltech HPC Resources \url{https://www.hpc.caltech.edu/resources}}.
-Other computer-assisted estimates and main part of the verifications are done in Mac Pro (Rack,2019) with 2.5GHz 28‑core Intel Xeon W processor and 768GB (6x128GB) of DDR4 ECC memory.
+Other computer-assisted estimates and the main part of the verifications are done in Mac Pro (Rack,2019) with 2.5GHz 28‑core Intel Xeon W processor and 768GB (6x128GB) of DDR4 ECC memory.